dantechguy/decev/README.md

 All functions added with `@events.your_event` are subscribed immediately to `events`'s callback dictionary.

 As instance methods require the `self` parameter, they can only be subscribed once the class has been instantiated and `self` has a value.
-The alternate `@events.m.your_event` syntax instead *tags* the method, storing the event names and event handler, and inserts a code snippet into the object's `__init__` method to subscribe the events on instantiation.
+The alternate `@events.m.your_event` syntax instead *tags* the method, storing the event names and event handler.
+The `@decev.cls` class decorator then inserts a code snippet into the object's `__init__` method to subscribe the events on instantiation.